stonebig/sqlite_bro/README.rst

 * Support of sql-embedded Python functions

-* support supports command-line scripting (see sqlite_bro -h), with or without Graphic User Interface
+* support supports command-line scripting if Python>=3.2 (see sqlite_bro -h), with or without Graphic User Interface

 * Easy to distribute : 1 Python source file, Python and PyPy3 compatible